curtispmartin/Education/ADSChE/2_VersionControl/README.md

 - Jupyter.
 Once Miniconda is installed, use `conda install jupyter` in Anaconda Powershell & follow/accept all instructions & prompts.

 Within this repo are:
-- "2_VersionControl.pdf" (the lecture itself)
+- The lecture itself ("2_VersionControl.pdf")
-- "Assignments/inclass.ipynb" (the in-class activity)
+- An in-class activity ("Assignments/inclass.ipynb")
-- "Assignments/hw1.ipynb" (the homework assignment)
+- A homework assignment ("Assignments/hw1.ipynb")